AlexGalays/spacelift/README.md

-`range` is a factory function for Arrays of numbers `Set` is a factory function for objects acting as Sets `is` is a helper used to determine if an instance is of a particular type (e.g `is.array([]) === true`)
+`range` is a factory function for Arrays of numbers `Set` is a factory function for objects acting as Sets `is` is a helper used to determine if an instance is of a particular type (e.g `is.array([]) === true`) `fromArrayLike` converts an Array like object (FileList, HTMLCollection, etc) into a standard Array `tuple` creates a properly typed tuple

 By default, the library provides no operators to the Wrapped Arrays/Objects at all.
 You get to choose what to import.